cameliapitsilis-lgtm/cart253/variation-jam/README.md

  - Added an extra instructions page with clickable next and previous arrows.
  - Added multiple game endings based on performance and choices with custom messaging for each.
  - Added two new game modes:
-    - Rebirth Mode: Catch nile blessings to increase your vitality points and make sure to avoir rebirth sigil to avoid resurrecting and restart the game.
+    - Rebirth Mode: Catch nile blessings to increase your vitality points and make sure to avoid rebirth sigil to avoid resurrecting and restart the game.
     - Fairy Tale Mode: Chose your destiny by catching either True Love's Kiss to gain love points or Crown of Power to gain power points.
  - Added time constraints to all the game modes.
  - Added custom scoring bars with dynamic filling based on points.